-Coordinating the winner's travel to the regional/national showcase1
+Coordinating the winner's travel to the regional/national showcase

-- Confirm the winner's availability and ensure funding covers travel, meals, and accommodation. - If the winner can't attend, offer the opportunity to the runner-up. - Book travel and accommodation, and notify event coordinators of your representative's details. - Consider allowing the student to bring a friend, especially for long trips.
+- Confirm the winner's availability and ensure funding covers travel, meals, and accommodation. - If the winner can't attend, offer the opportunity to the runner-up. - Book travel and accommodation, and notify event coordinators of your representative's details. - Consider allowing the student to bring a friend or family member, especially for long trips.
+Friends and family members often will pay for themselves for any additional costs (e.g. flights, meals, train/ferry, etc.)